Advancing the Health of Families

 Society for Maternal-Fetal Medicine

 The Society for Maternal-Fetal Medicine (SMFM) is a non-profit, membership organization based in Washington, DC.
-With more than 3,500 physicians, scientists and women’s health professionals around the world, the Society supports the clinical practice of maternal-fetal medicine by providing education, promoting research and engaging in advocacy to optimize the health of high-risk pregnant women and their babies.
+With more than 3,500 physicians, scientists and health professionals around the world, the Society supports the clinical practice of maternal-fetal medicine by providing education, promoting research and engaging in advocacy to optimize the health of high-risk people who are pregnant and/or breastfeeding and their babies.
 SMFM hosts an annual scientific meeting in which new ideas and research related to high-risk pregnancies are unveiled and discussed.

 Spondylitis Association of America (SAA)